Apple A19

 System-on-a-chip designed by Apple Inc.

-The Apple A19 and Apple A19 Pro are a pair of 64-bit ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series.
-The A19 is used in the iPhone 17, while the A19 Pro is used in the iPhone 17 Pro, iPhone 17 Pro Max, and iPhone Air.
+The Apple A19 and Apple A19 Pro are a pair of 64-bit ARM-based systems on a chip (SoC) designed by Apple Inc., part of the Apple silicon series.
+The A19 is used in the iPhone 17 and iPhone 17e, while the A19 Pro is used in the iPhone 17 Pro, iPhone 17 Pro Max, and iPhone Air.
 Both chips are manufactured by TSMC using the N3P variant of their 3 nm process node.
 Announced on September 9, 2025, they are the successors to the Apple A18 and Apple A18 Pro processors, respectively.

 Design

 CPU

-Both the A19 and A19 Pro feature a 6-core CPU architecture with two performance cores and four performance efficiency cores, operating at frequencies up to 4.26 GHz for performance cores and 2.60 GHz for efficiency cores.
+Both the A19 and A19 Pro feature a 6-core CPU architecture with two performance cores and four efficiency cores, operating at frequencies up to 4.26 GHz for performance cores and 2.60 GHz for efficiency cores.
 The A19 Pro variant includes enhanced cache configurations and improved front-end bandwidth and branch prediction on the performance cores.

 The performance cores in the A19 feature 8MB of L2 cache, while the efficiency cores have 4MB.
 The A19 Pro increases this to 16MB for performance cores and 6MB for efficiency cores.
 Additionally, the A19 includes a 12MB system-level cache, expanded to 32MB in the A19 Pro.

 GPU

-The A19 features a 5-core Apple-designed GPU (80 execution units, 640 ALUs, 5 clusters) based on the new Apple10 architecture, while the A19 Pro includes both 5-core and 6-core configurations depending on the device (96 execution units, 768 ALUs, 6 clusters).
+The A19 features a 4-core or 5-core Apple-designed GPU (80 execution units, 640 ALUs, 5 clusters) based on the new Apple10 architecture, while the A19 Pro includes both 5-core and 6-core configurations depending on the device (96 execution units, 768 ALUs, 6 clusters).
+The iPhone 17e uses the A19 with a 4-core GPU, unlike the iPhone 17 which has a 5-core GPU.
 The iPhone Air uses the A19 Pro with a 5-core GPU, while the iPhone 17 Pro and Pro Max feature the full 6-core GPU configuration.

 The Apple10 architecture introduces doubled FP16 performance compared to previous generations and includes dedicated tensor processing units called "Neural Accelerators" integrated into each GPU core.
-These units are optimized for matrix multiplication operations in machine learning workloads, enabling approximately up to 4x the peak GPU compute performance on the A19 Pro compared to the A18 Pro.
+These units are optimized for matrix multiplication operations in machine learning workloads, enabling approximately up to four times the peak GPU compute performance on the A19 Pro compared to the A18 Pro.
 The architecture also includes updated dynamic caching and unified image compression.

 Neural engine

-The A19 series includes a 16-core Neural Engine with improved memory bandwidth compared to the A18 generation, and works alongside the GPU's integrated Neural Accelerators for AI-related tasks.
+Apple states that the A19's 16-core Neural Engine is capable of 35 trillion operations per second (35 TOPS).
+The same Neural Engine was used in the Apple A17 and Apple A18, although Apple states that the A19 Pro performs faster than the A18, attributing the improvement to increased memory bandwidth ration, and the GPU's integrated Neural Accelerators.